APSV-UPM/ServicesArchitectures/docs/Enviroment.md

 - add dependencies: Spring Boot DevTools, Spring Web
 - place for the project: a new folder under your development folder.

-## Development of Java-SB projects with VSC¡
+## Development of Java-SB projects with VSC
 A project such as TransportationOrderServer0 contains sub-folders and files:
 - `pom.xml` gather all the information of libraries and versions to be used in the project, so Maven downloads them to keep the project stable.
 Maven is also